 A settlement can take months or even years to resolve.
 The defendant often takes advantage of this, drawing out your case, especially if they expect to be found liable.
 You could face mounting financial pressure to accept less money than you deserve during this time.

-Low income, insufficient financial history, and poor credit scores — any of these factors could prevent you from borrowing money through traditional sources like a bank loan or a traditional lawsuit loan.
-That’s because a spotty personal financial statement is an indication that you may have trouble repaying the loan in the future.
+Low income, insufficient financial history, and poor credit scores could prevent you from borrowing money through traditional sources like a bank loan or a traditional lawsuit loan.
+That’s because a spotty personal financial statement indicates that you may have trouble repaying the loan in the future.

-However, legal funding is not a loan, and you do not repay the financing company directly.
+However, legal funding is not a loan; you do not repay the financing company directly.
 Instead, they recover their funds through your attorney, who will take the money from your settlement or court-ordered award.